Skip to main content

 File Permissions

-setuid and setguid).
+The CLI doesn’t support directory flags such as setuid and setgid.
 If your commands keep failing because of file permissions, ensure your directories have no flags!